 One way around this potential challenge is to introduce the live chat as part of your Contact Us or Help pages.
 In the latter instances, consumers will be happy to discover that their answers can be immediately answered.

-In fact, a recent study found that live chat (when used appropriately) had a consumer satisfaction rating of 92 percent.
+In fact, a recent study found that live chat (when used appropriately) had a consumer satisfaction rating of 92%.
 If you are on the fence about using live chat, then you can always test it, and pair it with a link survey to get customer feedback on the experience.

 Collect website feedback

 Web and in-app surveys are a great way to gather real-time feedback as customers are interacting with your website.
-Use Customer Effort Score (CES), Thumbs, or Customer Satisfaction Score (CSAT) surveys to understand how well you’re helping customers fulfill their needs as they use your site.
+Use Customer Effort Score (CES), Thumbs, or our customer satisfaction survey software to understand how well you’re helping customers fulfill their needs as they use your site.

 Survey results can also factor into A/B split testing and conversion testing decisions as you implement new strategies to improve the browsing experience for your customers.